devAlexA00/UNET4denoising/README.md

 ## Training the network

+`fastPET_UNet_training.py` is the training script.
+The first block contains the customisable parameters:

+- `TARGET_PATH` and `IM_PATH` will store the paths to the folders that contain the target and training images, respectively.

-- makeTorchDataset.py is an auxiliary file that receives a dataframe with the training pairs' paths and returns the corresponding images as torch tensors.
+`makeTorchDataset.py` is an auxiliary file that receives a dataframe with the training pairs' paths and returns the corresponding images as torch tensors.

-- denUNet_train.py is the customisable file used to train the network.
-It expects the paths to the images and targets (assuming they're ordered) and the training parameters.
+## Model Application

+Work in progress...